-Produced by award-winning jazz development agency Tomorrow’s Warriors in association with Turner Sims and Southampton Music Hub, The Jazz Ticket gives young musicians the opportunity to work with leading jazz professionals to develop their performance and improvisation skills, whilst exploring the rich and inspiring history of the genre and six of its pioneering artists born 100 years ago.
+Produced by award-winning creative producers and jazz talent development agency, Tomorrow’s Warriors in association with Turner Sims and Southampton Music Hub, The Jazz Ticket gives young musicians the opportunity to work with leading jazz professionals to develop their performance and improvisation skills, whilst exploring the rich and inspiring history of the genre and six of its pioneering artists born 100 years ago.

 The Jazz Ticket is delivered in partnership with leading venues and music hubs in nine regions across England.
 Participating schools will work with Tomorrow’s Warriors music leaders towards a professional concert at which each ensemble will present one of six newly-arranged compositions, accompanied by specially-commissioned visual projections illustrating the life and times of these Giants of Jazz.
 The ensembles will come together for a final concert performed to other schools in the region followed by a second, very special concert featuring the Nu Civilisation Orchestra performing a new music commission from Turner Sims Southampton, A Journey with the Giants of Jazz by the award-winning pianist/composer, Peter Edwards who also conducts the orchestra.
 The premiere of The Jazz Ticket takes place at Turner Sims Southampton on 16 March 2017.